adaptant-labs/k8s-dt-node-labeller/README.md

 beta.devicetree.org/nvidia-tegra210: 1
 ```

+By default, `compatible` strings from the top-level `/` node are discovered and converted to node labels.
+Additional
-additional node specifications are possible via the `-n` flag, as below:
+node specifications are possible via the `-n` flag, as below:

 ```
 $ k8s-dt-node-labeller -d -n gpu pwm-fan